 Preparing for Incapacity is Not Rocket Science

 When we think about estate planning, typically we think about legal documents—not planning for incapacity.
 But that area of planning is frequently overlooked.
 After we finish executing all our legal documents with a qualified estate planning attorney, we may assume our estate planning is complete.
-But as important as a durable power of attorney are recovering from fractured bones as a result of a fall, or you cannot distinguish between your comb and a toothbrush because you are suffering from Alzheimer’s disease, or you are recovering from a stroke and need assistance to take a bath and get dressed?
+But as important as a durable power of attorney document is, how will that document help if you are unable to care for yourself because you are recovering from fractured bones as a result of a fall, or you cannot distinguish between your comb and a toothbrush because of you are suffering from dementia or Alzheimer’s disease, or you are recovering from a heart disease or stroke and need assistance to take a bath and get dressed?

 One of the most common misconceptions among seniors is that Medicare will pay for long term care expenses.
 Medicare covers acute care, when you are expected to recover, but it does not pay for chronic custodial care, when you are not expected to get better.
 Medicare will help pay for a limited skilled nursing facility stay, hospice care or home health care if certain conditions are met, including a prior hospital stay of at least three days, and can pay for up to 100 days of care.
 But Medicare is not a long term solution.

 Another misconception is that Medicaid may be a solution to pay for assisted care.
 But to qualify for Medicaid, you also have to qualify due to financial need.
-This means if a couple has an annual income of more than $6,000—or $899 of monthly income—they may be ineligible for Medicaid.
+In Florida, this means if a couple has assets of more than $3,000 they may be ineligible for Medicaid.
 Often people will attempt to become poor by giving all their money to their children and friends, only to learn later that there is a 60-month “look back,” and according to Medicaid regulations, your assets include any money you gave away in the last five years when your eligibility is calculated.

 As much we may dislike paying for insurance, when deciding how to pay for a professional caregiver, often long term care insurance is the least painful option.
 While you may spend thousands of dollars a year in premiums for a policy you might not ever need, if it is needed, the cost of the policy is only a fraction of the benefits you might receive.
 But my caution with long term care insurance is this: No two long term care policies are alike, so when you evaluate policy options, you will often be comparing apples to oranges.
 A trusted professional advisor can assist you in analyzing the various terms and conditions to help select a policy that is best for you and your family’s circumstances.